 Employees who feel their company supports meaningful causes are more likely to stay engaged and

 committed.
-Incentives encourage participation, fostering a sense of purpose and fulfillment that can
+Volunteer incentives encourage participation, fostering a sense of purpose and fulfillment that can

 reduce turnover.